 If You Have Diabetes or Prediabetes

-Either way, you should work with your doctor to create a care plan.
-Changes in diet, medication, or exercise can help slow or reverse the trend.
+In any case, you should develop a care plan with your physician.
+Changes in diet, medication, or exercise can help slow or reverse the trend based on the hba1c test range.

 If You’re Not Feeling Well